-- Credit for Increased Research Activities - Individuals (Form 308-I) - Credit for Qualified Facilities (Form 349)
+- Credit for Increased Research Activities - Individuals (Form 308-I) - Credit for Motion Picture Production Costs (Form 334) - Credit for Qualified Facilities (Form 349)

 If you enter an amount on this line, be sure you check the box or boxes to show which credit(s) you are claiming.
 Also, be sure to include the credit form(s) with your return.